droglenc/NCHighways/Syllabus-Current.md

 I am not a confidential resource.
 As a College employee I am considered a mandatory reporter and am required to report incidents of sexual- and gender-based discrimination and sexual misconduct to the Title IX Coordinator, as we want to ensure that you are connected with the campus support resources offered by the College.
 To learn more, please visit the [Northland College Title IX website](https://my.northland.edu/life/titleix/){:target="_blank"}.

 ### COVID-19 Statement
 As you are aware, the circumstances surrounding COVID-19 are ever-changing.
 Thus, it is possible that the college may make decisions that will affect how this course is administered.
 In addition, you may miss some class periods out of an abundance of caution if you are ill.
-I have designed the course to "work" whether we are face-to-face, remote, or somewhere in between.
 If you should have to miss class for any reason, please e-mail me promptly to explain to me your situation.
 I will work with you to help you stay up with class material as best as possible.
 If face-to-face classes are canceled then I will communicate with you promptly about how we will continue with class. **Communication will be key to stay abreast of the current situation and how it relates to our class ... so please keep me informed of your circumstances and regularly monitor your Northland e-mail.**

 It is my hope that we can maintain a face-to-face classroom for the entire session.
 You can help with this by doing the following things related to our class.